Text Options:

 Pilot Project: Public WiFi

-Residents and visitors to a segment of Saskatoon’s core neighbourhood area will soon enjoy free public WiFi access on their smartphones, tablets or laptops as part of a pilot project by the City of Saskatoon.
-The service is part of a pilot project by the City to address growing barriers and risks in our community, commonly referred to as the ‘digital divide’.
+Effective February 16, 2023, residents and visitors to a segment of two core neighbourhoods - Pleasant Hill and Meadowgreen - are receiving free public WiFi access as part of a one-year pilot project by the City of Saskatoon.
+The pilot is intended to address unequal access to service and information, commonly referred to as the ‘digital divide’.

 What you can expect from us

-1. The pilot project explores a cost-effective City-delivered solution for approximately 1,500 residents to access the Internet from or near their homes and in public areas at no cost.
-With access to the Internet, residents will be able to access key tools like Telehealth and learning applications as well as important information including housing, food, pandemic restrictions, and government services.
+• The pilot project is exploring a cost-effective City-delivered solution for approximately 1,500 residents to access the internet from or near their homes/place of work and in public areas at no cost.
+With access to the internet, residents will be able to access key tools such as legal and medical services, housing information, important safety information and public health orders, day-to-day transactions, and work and study opportunities.

-2. The project, valued at $250,000, is a one-year pilot that is expected to launch early in 2023.
-At the end of 12 months of operation, an assessment of the pilot will be carried out to determine the future direction, which may involve continuing, expanding or discontinuing the service.
+• The project, valued at $250,000, is a one-year pilot.
+After one year, an assessment of the pilot will be carried out to determine the future direction, which may involve continuing, expanding, or discontinuing the service.

 Project updates